csound-flossmanual/csound-floss/book/12-e-csound-on-android.md

 actually in the orchestra header, these global variables are initialized with values that will work in performance, in case the user does not set up the widgets in appropriate positions before starting Csound.
-This is necessary because the widgets in the Csound6 app, unlike say the widgets in CsoundQt, do not "remember" their positions and values from performance to performance.
+This is necessary because the widgets in the Csound for Android app, unlike say the widgets in CsoundQt, do not "remember" their positions and values from performance to performance.